 When working out with a kettlebell, you want to select a weight that challenges you, but isn’t so heavy that you sacrifice form, Mr. Richmond says.

 - Russian kettlebell swing, which works the muscles in the hips, glutes, hamstrings, lats, abs, shoulders, pecs and grip

 - Turkish get-up, a complex, total-body exercise that increases torso stabilization and overall strength

 - Suitcase carry, which builds total body strength

 Kettlebell routines can be found online, but the best option is to work with a certified trainer or a physical therapist to prevent injuries, learn proper kettlebell technique and develop exercise routines, Mr. Richmond says.

 “Even a simple swinging pattern has a lot of variables, including foot placement, hip movement and shoulder position,” he says.
 “It’s important to master good form and follow a training program to avoid injuries.”

-Ryan Richmond, CSCS, is director of performance at T3 Performance, an athletic training center in Avon, Ohio.
-You can request an appointment with a UH rehab specialist or physical therapist online or by calling 216-286-REHAB (216-286-7342).
-To make an appointment with Ryan Richmond, a certified strength and conditioning coach at T3 Performance, call 440-934-2244.
+Ryan Richmond, CSCS, is director of performance at T3 Performance, an athletic training center in Avon, Ohio, that is part of University Hospitals Rehabilitation Services.
+You can request an appointment with a UH rehab specialist or physical therapist online or by calling 216-983-PLAY (216-983-7529).